r00kieAd/Vocabulary-Learning-and-Quiz/README.md

 - Axios for HTTP communication

 ### Backend Requirements
-- RESTful API endpoints for data management
+- RESTful API endpoints for vocabulary data management
-- Vocabulary data storage
 - Score and leaderboard persistence
-- User session management
+- AI integration for the chat assistant feature

 ## Key Features

-- **Flashcard Mode**: Interactive card flipping interface for passive vocabulary learning
+- **Flashcard Learning Mode**: Interactive card flipping interface with pronunciation support and word examples for passive vocabulary learning
-- **Multiple Choice Mode**: Scored quiz mode with immediate feedback
+- **Multiple Choice Quiz Mode**: Scored quiz mode with immediate feedback and difficulty levels for active learning
+- **AI Assistant Panel**: Embedded chat feature that provides on-demand word explanations, synonyms, antonyms, and usage examples
+- **Quick AI Options**: Pre-built prompts for synonyms, antonyms, examples, translation, and pronunciation guidance
+- **Markdown Support**: AI responses render with proper formatting including code blocks, lists, and emphasis
-- **Score Tracking**: Automatic persistence of scores to leaderboard
+- **Score Tracking**: Automatic persistence of quiz scores to leaderboard for progress monitoring
-- **Responsive Design**: Mobile-optimized interface (90% width on screens < 500px)
+- **Responsive Design**: Mobile-optimized interface that scales automatically across all device sizes
-- **Modern UI**: Clean, professional design with Poppins and Inter fonts
-- **Real-time Feedback**: Instant correctness validation during quizzes
+- **Real-time Feedback**: Instant correctness validation during quizzes with visual indicators
-- **Leaderboard**: Display of high scores and top performers
+- **Leaderboard System**: Display of high scores and top performers for competitive engagement
+- **Custom Input Support**: Ability to ask custom questions about vocabulary words in the AI chat
+- **Auto-scrolling Chat**: Chat window auto-scrolls within its container to show new AI responses

-## Development Methodology
+## Roadmap

-### Vibe Coding with AI

-This project was developed using a vibe coding approach where:
-1. Requirements and features were specified through natural language prompts
-2. GitHub Copilot provided intelligent code suggestions and completions
-3. Claude Haiku 4.5 handled complex architectural decisions and debugging
-4. Iterative refinement through AI-assisted problem-solving
-5. Minimal manual code writing focused on fine-tuning and direction
+### Planned Features

+- Filter flashcards by categories for targeted learning
+- Ability for users to add custom words to their learning set
+- Share word lists with other users for collaborative learning
+- User authentication and profiles
+- Advanced analytics and progress tracking
+- Additional vocabulary difficulty levels
+- Performance optimization and response caching

 ## License

 This project is part of the Vocabulary Learning and Quiz application suite.

-## Acknowledgments

-Built with assistance from:
-- GitHub Copilot for intelligent code generation
-- Claude Haiku 4.5 for architectural guidance and problem-solving
-- Modern web development frameworks and tools

 ---

-**Last Updated**: January 2026
+**Last Updated**: February 2026
 **Status**: In Progress
-**AI Assistance**: ~99% of codebase